Luyaochen1/glabapp_deploy/README.md

 ## Create the Flask container

 Run the below command to create the flask container.
-The conainder is build based on a python 3.8.15 image.
+The container is built based on a python 3.8.15 image.
 ```
 cd   (your_working folder)
 sudo docker run -it -d -p7605:8080 -v$(pwd)/glabapp_deploy:/glabapp_deploy --name=glabapps_flask_test  python:3.8.15 bash

 ```

-and run the below commnad to enter the celery container
+and run the below command to enter the flask container

 ```
 sudo docker exec -it glabapps_flask_test bash
 root@xxxxxxxx:/#
 ```

-and then, run the below linux commands to install the requirements
+and then, run the below Linux commands to install the requirements

 ```
-# enter the new created flask container
+# enter the newly created flask container
 sudo docker exec -it glabapps_flask_test bash

-#  install a editor and nginx program
+#  install an editor and nginx program
 apt update -y && apt install nano nginx -y

 # go to the base folder for flask